The following articles are related to the topic of BELIEF

-Your attitude toward the Scriptures determines how they will influence your life.
-This essay addresses two questions: “Are they from Heaven?” and “Is the Bible authoritative?”
+Your attitude toward the Scriptures determines how God’s Word will influence your life.

 Baptism is a controversial subject in the religious world.
 How should it be performed?
 Who is a proper candidate for baptism?
 What is the purpose of baptism?
 Conflicting answers abound.
 Throw in a mix of emotions, and it seems even more confusing.
 Jason Jackson responds to a sincere reader and looks at the New Testament in order to clearly define this important topic that gets “watered down” by so many religious leaders.